4 CoreMelt PaintX

 - Tracked clone brush solves a multitude of common problems in seconds.

-- Integrated mocha tracker accessible in a single button press.
+- integrated mocha tracker accessible with a single button press.

 - Multiple tracks in one plugin, each stroke can have a different track applied